kgisl/pythonFDP/notes/cs3003-unit4.md

 **list traversal** The sequential accessing of each element in a list.

-modifier

-A function which changes its arguments inside the function body.
+**modifier** A function which changes its arguments inside the function body.
 Only mutable types can be changed by modifiers.

-mutable data type

-A data type in which the elements can be modified.
+**mutable data type** A data type in which the elements can be modified.
 All mutable types are compound types.
 Lists are mutable data types; strings are not.

-nested list

-A list that is an element of another list.
+**nested list** A list that is an element of another list.

-object

-A thing to which a variable can refer.
+**object** A thing to which a variable can refer.

-pattern

-A sequence of statements, or a style of coding something that has general applicability in a number of different situations.
-Part of becoming a mature Computer Scientist is to learn and establish the patterns and algorithms that form your toolkit.
-Patterns often correspond to your “mental chunking”.

-pure function

-A function which has no side effects.
+**pure function** A function which has no side effects.
 Pure functions only make changes to the calling program through their return values.

-sequence

-Any of the data types that consist of an ordered collection of elements, with each element identified by an index.
+**sequence** Any of the data types that consist of an ordered collection of elements, with each element identified by an index.

-side effect

-A change in the state of a program made by calling a function that is not a result of reading the return value from the function.
+**side effect** A change in the state of a program made by calling a function that is not a result of reading the return value from the function.
 Side effects can only be produced by modifiers.

-tuple

-A sequential collection of items, similar to a list.
+**tuple** A sequential collection of items, similar to a list.
 Any python object can be an element of a tuple.
 However, unlike a list, tuples are immutable.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTIwOTA3NjQxNSwtMTkzMTc0NjUzMSwtNz
+eyJoaXN0b3J5IjpbMTY2NTUwMzY1MywtMTkzMTc0NjUzMSwtNz
 Q4NDYxMTUwLDE0NjIyNzM3NzgsLTE0OTg0ODkxNTRdfQ==
 -->